leonardosr/gog-angular-assignment/README.md

 - The app uses [json-server](https://github.com/typicode/json-server) to mock backend API calls.
 - A sample `_db.json` file is provided in the project root as a template.
 - Copy or rename it to `db.json` before starting the server.
-- If you need to restore the initial data, use `db_bkp.json`.

 ```sh
 json-server --watch db.json --port 3000